DAGWorks-Inc/hamilton/docs/concepts/function-modifiers.rst

 @extract_fields
 ~~~~~~~~~~~~~~~

 Additionally, we can extract fields from an output dictionary using ``@extract_fields``.
-In this case, you must specify the dictionary keys and their types.
 The function must return a dictionary that contains, at a minimum, those keys specified in the decorator.
+In this case, you can specify a dictionary of fields and their types:

 .. code-block:: python

     from typing import Dict
     from hamilton.function_modifiers import extract_fields

-    @extract_fields(dict(  # don't forget the dictionary
+    @extract_fields(dict(  # fields specified as a dictionary
         X_train=np.ndarray,
         X_validation=np.ndarray,
         X_test=np.ndarray,